mvchalupnik/bkp-and-visibility/README.md

 ## Probabilities of each outcome on each round
 Below is a flow chart of the probabilities of each measurement outcome for each round, given a visibility of 1.
 In this case, the two modes will never not bunch when leaving the beamsplitter (hence probability of measuring 11 is 0).
-When we post-select against the outcome of 00, we'll always end up measuring either 10 or 01 (and the final shared state between Alice and Bob will be (1/sqrt(2)) (|e up> +/- |up e>)).
+When we post-select against the outcome of 00, we'll always end up measuring either 10 or 01 (and the final shared state between Alice and Bob will be $(1/\sqrt{2}) (|e\uparrow> \pm |\uparrow e>)$.

 <img src="imgs/BKP.png" width = "600">

 When $\mu$ is not necessarily 1, we now have a non-zero probability that the two modes may exit different ports of the beamsplitter.
 However, given this does happen, the measurement during round 2 will always be 00, which we post-select against.
 Somewhat counter-intuitively then, we still end up measuring either 10 or 01 on the final round.
 <img src="imgs/BKP2.png" width = "600">

-However, the final shared state between Alice and Bob will not be exactly (1/sqrt(2)) (|e up> +/- |up e>)) in the case where visibility is not 1.
+However, the final shared state between Alice and Bob will not be exactly $(1/\sqrt{2}) (|e\uparrow> \pm |\uparrow e>)$.  in the case where visibility is not 1.
 Below is a plot of the fidelity of the final shared state between Alice and Bob vs mode overlap.

 <img src="imgs/fidelitymu.png" width = "500">